rebugit/docs/content/selfhosted/quickstart.md

 | `KEYCLOAK_USER_PASSWORD`  	| The password associated to the user above                                                                                                                                                	|

-For more information you can [visit the Github repository](https://github.com/rebugit/standalone)
+For more information you can check the chart repository [visit the Github repository](https://github.com/rebugit/standalone/tree/master/helm) or check the [full documentation](/selfhosted/helm-chart)

+### Sample applications

+You can check some *ready to deploy* sample applications [here](https://github.com/rebugit/standalone/tree/master/samples)

+---

-## Docker compose
+# Docker compose

 Coming soon